-The Institute of Theology conforms completely with fasting periods and its regulations.
-At the same time, and in observance of the Lenten spirituality, students are trained in personal temperance, charitable work, and service to the needy and the vulnerable through contributing effectively to social activities organized by the Institute or the Monastery.
+The Institute of Theology conforms completely with fasting periods and their regulations.
+At the same time, and in observance of the Lenten spirituality, students are trained in personal temperance, charitable work, and service to the needy and the vulnerable through contributing effectively to social activities organized by the Institute and the Monastery.

-2.3 THIRD SECTION: COMMUNITY LIFE REQUIREMENTS
+2.3 THIRD SECTION: COMMUNAL LIFE REQUIREMENTS